somduttakeshori/sql-datawarehouse-project/README.md

 **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
 **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
 **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.

+**Learning Source**
+This project was implemented by following the end-to-end data warehousing tutorial by DataWithBaraa on YouTube.